Emberá people: Political organization

 Historically, the Emberá people were described as having a fundamentally egalitarian social and political organization:

-Ethnographic accounts and oral history indicate that since colonial times, [Emberá] social structure has been egalitarian, with no formal tribal leaders, chiefs, councils, or a structure of elders.
-Certain religious beliefs and ceremonial activities center on the shaman who, with an intimate knowledge of the medicinal, toxicologic and hallucinogenic properties of the surrounding plant and animal world, cures through exorcising malignant spirits.
-Yet, in terms of political, economic, or interpersonal relationships, no individual holds special leadership status.

 Political organization of the Panamanian Emberá

-Part of Omar Torrijos's efforts to organize the indigenous people of the Darién was through the establishment of the first National Indian Congress in 1968.
+Part of Omar Torrijos's efforts to organize the Indigenous people of the Darién was through the establishment of the first National Indian Congress in 1968.
 The Emberá were encouraged to self-organize and form political leadership in the same way the Guna people had done, and a Guna chief was even appointed to aid them in the process.
 Throughout the 1970s, more and more Emberá families continued settling into communities and towns.
 By 1980, discussions were taking place about the establishment of a comarca indigena, or autonomous territory, for the Emberá within the Darién province.

 in November 1983, the National Assembly of Panama ratified the ley 22, establishing the Comarca Emberá-Wounaan, a territory of 4383.5 km2 encompassing two non-contiguous districts, Sambú and Cemaco, whose capital is the town of Unión Chocó.
 The law established the territory under a collective land title of the Emberá and Wounaan peoples.
 The leadership structure, officially known as the Congreso General Emberá Wounaan de la Comarca, has a cacique general as its head.
 In addition, each district has a regional cacique, and individual communities also elect local caciques as their representatives at the annual General Congress of the Comarcá.
-The establishment of the Comarca conferred on the indigenous population legal protection of their land from the encroachment of Latino cattle-ranchers, as well as a certain degree of self-governance.
+The establishment of the Comarca conferred on the Indigenous population legal protection of their land from the encroachment of Latino cattle-ranchers, as well as a certain degree of self-governance.